Texas Endovascular Logo

 And, after factoring in other health issues and lifestyle choices, the researchers discovered work-related stress increased the risk of PAD-related hospitalization by 1.4 times.
 Lead study author Katriina Heikkilä explains, “Our findings suggest that the work-related stress could be a risk factor for peripheral arterial disease in a similar way as it is for heart disease and stroke.“

 While the exact connection is unknown, stress is associated with an increase in inflammation and blood sugar levels.
 As such, it could contribute to PAD complications.
 In a big way: 25% of the patients who were hospitalized for the first time, reported work related stress when the study began.
+If you are experiencing symptoms consistent with PAD symptoms, you should seek medical care for further diagnosis and treatment options.

 Maintaining Your Health During Stressful Times